DarshanaSridhar/project-capstone/README.md

 4 models achieved a mean CV score higher than baseline, but even this was only by 0.001.
 Some training scores were worse than baseline too and most weren’t very high.
 Precision & recall scores were also investigated, but these were generally no better than baseline.

-The hghest performing of these 19 models was Logistic Regression.
+The highest performing of these 19 models was Logistic Regression.

 # Troubleshooting
 The fact that none of my models performed very well lended itself to some troubleshooting.
 For all of these I did logistic regression and found mean cv.

 1. Training set indexes - compare indexes of train_x to train_y (these were identical)

-2. Chi-square test on features
-This was done to check how well the selected features would translate to modelling - all were either exactly 0 or very close to 0 (see left) indicating that they could all be used for modelling.
+2. Chi-square test on features: this was done to check how well the selected features would translate to modelling - all were either exactly 0 or very close to 0 (see left) indicating that they could all be used for modelling.

-3. Random OverSample
-This gave mean cv 0.6678035594917955; no significant improvement.
+3. Random OverSample: this gave mean cv 0.6678035594917955; no significant improvement.
 This should have improved recall, however recall performed worse than baseline at 0.6654496541122213

 4. MinMax Scaling rather than Standard Scaling (mean cv 0.6661222183065547)